 These elements could incite companies to decrease the amount of personal data they collect and process.
 However, information is at the core of product and service development for many companies.
 By deleting personal data, companies would pass on many of the benefits and values they could derive from it.
 For all these reasons, companies must find privacy protection mechanisms to remain data-driven while safeguarding individuals' privacy.

 A way for companies to guarantee the privacy of personal and sensitive data is to anonymize it.
 Anonymization refers to the process of irreversibly transforming data to prevent the re-identification of individuals.
 Meaning that if a company releases an anonymized dataset, it’s theoretically impossible to re-identify a person from it, either directly or indirectly.
-Anonymization represents the highest form of privacy protection.
-However, perfect anonymity of data is rarely achieved, as it would render the data almost useless.
+Perfect anonymity of data is rarely achieved, as it would render the data almost useless.

-For some time, the middle ground has been to use lighter privacy protection mechanisms, mechanisms such as data masking or pseudonymization.
+For some time, the middle ground has been to use privacy protection mechanisms such as data masking.
 These processes aim at protecting data by removing or altering its direct, sometimes indirect, identifiers.
 It's quite frequent to see the term "anonymization" in references to these methods.
 However, the two have clear legal and technical implications.

-On the technical side, these techniques produce data with different levels of privacy protection.
-Masking or pseudonymization techniques can be reversed.
-They complicate the identification of individuals but don't remove the possibility of re-identifying someone.
-They're a weaker privacy protection mechanism than anonymization, which minimizes to greater extent re-identification risks.
+On the technical side, data masking techniques can be reversed.
+Masking complicates the identification of individuals but doesn't remove the possibility of re-identifying someone.

-On the legal side, modern data privacy laws, such as the GDPR and the California Consumer Privacy Act (CCPA), differentiate between pseudonymization and anonymization processes.
-The latest is considered private enough that anonymized data isn’t subject to personal data protection laws anymore.
-Pseudonymized data, on the other hand, still represents a risk for individual privacy and must be handled as personal data.
+On the legal side, anonymization is considered strong enough that anonymized data isn’t subject to personal data protection laws anymore.
+Masked data, on the other hand, still represents a risk for individual privacy and must be handled as personal data.

 Different privacy protection techniques offer different protection levels.
 It is essential to know and understand how they work.
 Depending on the nature of the application and the data, companies can choose one technique or another.

-As mentioned above, pseudonymization, or data masking, is commonly used to protect data privacy.
-It consists of altering data, most of the time, direct identifiers, to protect individuals' privacy in the datasets.
-There are several techniques to produce pseudonymized data:
+As mentioned above, data masking, is commonly used to protect data privacy.
+It consists of altering data, usually direct identifiers, to protect individuals' privacy in the datasets.
+There are several other techniques commonly used to protect data: